Miller–Urey experiment: Modified Miller–Urey experiments

+Steam and hydrogen sulfide.
 In 1999, after Miller suffered a stroke, he donated the contents of his laboratory to Bada.
 In an old cardboard box, Bada discovered unanalyzed samples from modified experiments that Miller had conducted in the 1950s.
 In a "volcanic" apparatus, Miller had amended an aspirating nozzle to shoot a jet of steam into the reaction chamber.
 Using high-performance liquid chromatography and mass spectrometry, Bada's lab analyzed old samples from a set of experiments Miller conducted with this apparatus and found some higher yields and a more diverse suite of amino acids.
 Bada speculated that injecting the steam into the spark could have split water into H and OH radicals, leading to more hydroxylated amino acids during Strecker synthesis.
 In a separate set of experiments, Miller added hydrogen sulfide (H_{2}S) to the reducing atmosphere, and Bada's analyses of the products suggested order-of-magnitude higher yields, including some amino acids with sulfur moieties.

+Free electrons and charged microdroplets.
 A 2021 work highlighted the importance of the high-energy free electrons present in the experiment.
 It is these electrons that produce ions and radicals, and represent an aspect of the experiment that needs to be better understood.

+A 2025 study used charges from sprays of water instead of lightning to produce electricity.
+When spraying microdroplets of water into a mixture of gases assumed to make up the earth's atmosphere before the origin of life, microelectric discharges between oppositely charged microdroplets occurred and was able to produce organic molecules.

+Silicate.
 After comparing Miller–Urey experiments conducted in borosilicate glassware with those conducted in Teflon apparatuses, a 2021 paper suggests that the glass reaction vessel acts as a mineral catalyst, implicating silicate rocks as important surfaces in prebiotic Miller–Urey reactions.